Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Simulations

-We varied the proportion of the $N = 1000$ patients whose exposures $\bX$ were validated between 10\% (used elsewhere), 15\%, and 25\%.
-We kept $\sigma_U = 1$ and used the equal dependence covariance structure for $\bX$; all other variables were generated as described in Section~\ref{sec:dgm}.
-The single imputation estimates were empirically unbiased for all models with even just 10\% validated patients (Web Appendix Figure~S3), regardless of the validation study design.
+We varied the proportion of the $N = 1000$ patients whose exposures $\bX$ were validated between $10\%$ (used elsewhere), $15\%$, and 25\%.
+We kept $\sigma_U^2 = 1$ for uncorrelated, homogeneous errors and used the equal dependence covariance structure for $\bX$; all other variables were generated as described in Section~\ref{sec:dgm}.

+The estimates were empirically unbiased ($\leq 0.9\%$) with even the smallest validation study considered (Supplemental Table~S5).
+For all settings considered, the ETS-$PC_1^*$ design offered the smallest empirical total variability across the five models (Figure~\ref{fig:sumvar_barbell}C), decreasing from $58$ to $19$ as the validation proportion increased.
+Meanwhile, the total variability with the ETS-$X_1^*$ design improved from $83$ to $28$, respectively.

-As expected, the efficiency of all designs increased as more patients were validated and thus less data were missing (Figure~\ref{fig:all_barbell}C).
-The gains with the ETS-$PC_1^*$ design over ETS-$X_1^*$ and SRS were persistent and large for all validation proportions considered.
-Thus, regardless of how many patients are being validated, the ETS-$PC_1^*$ design gained more information across all models, offering better statistical efficiency, than the ETS-$X_1^*$ and SRS.
+The gap between the ETS-$PC_1^*$ and ETS-$X_1^*$ designs' total variability was fairly consistent in magnitude across all validation study sizes considered.
+As the validation proportion increased, fewer patients have missing data and need imputation, leading to better efficiency for all designs.
+Still, incorporating all five error-prone exposures through the ETS-$PC_1^*$ design remained beneficial over focusing on a single one.
+In other words, regardless of how many patients were validated, the ETS-$PC_1^*$ design gained more information across all models, offering better statistical efficiency, than the ETS-$X_1^*$ and SRS.

+When evaluating the models individually, the efficiency of all designs also increased as more patients were validated, as expected (Figure~\ref{fig:all_barbell}C).
+The gains with the ETS-$PC_1^*$ design were persistent and large for all validation proportions considered, with RE $= 1.28-2.50$ versus $1.19-1.79$ for ETS-$X_1^*$.
+Together, these per-model and all-model findings suggest that the ETS-$PC_1^*$ design could be beneficial for partial validation studies with a wide range of budgets and sizes.

-\subsection{Shared Outcome Model}
+\subsection{Shared outcome model}